 |Gearbox type:||Two-stage low-noise nylon worm-and-wheel, as pictured below:|

-If you have any queries about this item, including requests for bulk-pricing information, then please contact us.
+If you have any queries about this item, including for information on controller options and bulk pricing, then please contact us.